What’s Pelvic Girdle Pain?

 Based near to Lincoln, Women’s Health Physio Can Help

 We’ll look at what works specifically for you and your needs.
-It might include gentle strengthening and stretching, work on pelvic stability, and practical techniques and advice on how to adapt daily activities.
+It might include gentle strengthening and stretching, work on improving strength, confidence and comfortable movement, and practical techniques and advice on how to adapt daily activities.

 Common Causes of Pelvic Pain